This is part of a series of posts from my quest to run a half marathon in all 50 states. Washington was my 28th state.

 Around 20,000 runners typically compete in the Seattle Rock-n-Roll Marathon and Half Marathon in a given year.
 By comparison, there are typically 200 total runners (or less) in the San Juan Island Marathon/Half Marathon/10K.
 Being a person who likes to take the road less-traveled, I chose the San Juan Island Half Marathon for my half marathon in Washington.
 In 2011, San Juan Island was ranked #3 in their 10 Best Summer Trips list.
 San Juan Island, along with other adjacent islands Orcas, Lopez, and Shaw are accessible by a ferry from Seattle.
 This ferry ride just may be the most scenic ferry you’ve ever been on, and don’t be surprised if you see porpoises along the way!

 For things to see and do in San Juan Island, there’s whale-watching, hiking in Lime Kiln Point State Park, kayaking so you can see the porpoises up-close, or you can visit a lavender farm.
 There are loads of cabins available to rent which will give you a more authentic feel for the island.
 I remember watching deer eat in the fields behind our cabin every morning and every evening at dusk.
-It’s also nice to have your own kitchen especially the morning of a race so you can eat what you want, when you want and only have to walk a few feet to get it.
+It was also nice to have my own kitchen especially the morning of the race so I could eat what I wanted, when I wanted and only had to walk a few feet to get it (once I bought it at the grocery store the night before of course).